dimmando/abc-bookshop/README.md

 - Home - takes the user to the home page
 - Books - product sorting by price, category, name and rating is available.
 - Skill level - category filtering available (reluctant, keen and avid reader)
-- Special offers - new arrivals, featured products, on sale
+- Special offers - new arrivals, on sale
-- Articles - takes the user to view all articles
 - Contact us - takes the user to the contact form

 <details><summary><b>Navbar Bottom Row</b></summary>